openshift/openshift-origin-design/web-console/knikubevirt/vm-details/vm-details.md

 With each selection a tooltip is provided to describe each type.

 ### Windows drivers
-In the case where a Windows operating system has been chosen in the general step a checkbox is provided to confirm this cd will have the windows drivers attached to it.
+In the case where a Windows operating system has been chosen in the general step a `Windows drivers` option will be available.
 ![VM-details edit cd windows drivers](img/edit-container-windows.png)

 ![VM-details cd details](img/cd-field.png)